kraktos/ESKO/README.md

 ## Additional

 You might be interested to gain some initial insights into the input data set.
-Here you have few utility classes which would generate some additional data files.
-The R scripts are also provided. using those, it is possible to generate plots showing the data behaviours.
+Here you have few utility classes which would generate some data files.
+The R scripts are also provided.
+Using those, it is possible to generate plots showing the data behaviours.

 ###1.Instance distributions

 This class generates a file called **/DATA/oie.properties.instances.distribution.tsv**.
-This file has two columns, first one is "Instance Count"  and second is "No. of relations with that instance count", Hence, an entry like (233, 4) means there are 4 realtions in the input data set with 233 instances each.
+This file has two columns, first one is "Instance Count"  and second is "No. of relations with that instance count", Hence, an entry like (233, 4) means there are 4 relations in the input data set with 233 instances each.

 ***java -cp target/ESKO-0.0.1-SNAPSHOT-jar-with-dependencies.jar code.dws.statistics.DataAnalyzer CONFIG.cfg***

+The associated R script plots this behavior by plotting the instance counts range on x-axis as a buckets, with the y-axis denoting the frequencty or no. of relations falling into that bucket.